Murder of Matthew Burns: Second IRA attack

 Burns and his brother Patrick were leaving their mother's home in Rathfriland on 21 February 2002 in Castlewellan, County Down. when "a gunman opened fire with a high-powered assault shotgun, an Italian-manufactured weapon that fires steel ball bearings with destructive power.
 The first blast disabled the car engine.
 The second, fired at point-blank range, tore through Matthew's chest and neck.
 Two of the steel pellets hit Patrick in the hand and arm."

 The Police Service of Northern Ireland reportedly believe Burns was shot by a member of the Real IRA "nearby Kilcoo, brought in by the local Provisional IRA boss to carry out the assassination."
 Several other people are believed to have been involved.

 Aftermath

 Patrick Burns died on 9 December 2003.
 Another brother, Sean, received a death threat from the IRA, forcing him into exile.
 After his death, "stories that he was a drug dealer with links to loyalists" were reportedly disseminated. were claimed to be deliberate vilification by republicans seeking to justify the murder, and refuted by the PSNI at an inquest in November 2004.

 Burns' grave was regularly desecrated and his remains were re-interred elsewhere.

 Andrew Burns

-Matthew Burns was unrelated to Andrew Burns, killed by the IRA in County Donegal in 2008.
+Matthew Burns was unrelated to Andrew Burns, killed by the IRA in the east of County Donegal in 2008.